 Shamwari is the most popular of the Eastern Cape private reserves.
 It offers excellent wildlife viewing with a good variety of animals including all of the Big Five.
-The very exclusive experience includes open-vehicle game drives with high quality guiding and luxury accommodation with first-rate food and service.
-Shamwari also caters for families with its ‘Kids on Safari’ programme.
+The very exclusive experience includes open-vehicle game drives with high-quality guiding and luxury accommodation with first-rate food and service.
+Shamwari also caters for families with its ‘Kids on Safari’ program.
 And it offers opportunities for volunteering with a focus on the preservation of wildlife, local ecology and community work.

 - Excellent wildlife viewing

 - Open-vehicle off-road game drives with knowledgeable guides

 - Only fully inclusive expensive packages, no self-drive or budget accommodation